top of page

 OUR MISSION

-Walla Walla, Washington, USA and Sasayama, Hyogo, JAPAN entered into a sister city relationship on August 23, 1972.
+Walla Walla, Washington, USA and Tambasasayama, Hyogo, JAPAN entered into a Sister City relationship on August 23, 1972.
 The Washington State Economic and Trade Commission introduced our two communities.

 The Washington State Association of Sister Cities awarded its 2011 Peace Prize Award to Walla Walla-Sasayama Sister City Affiliation Committee.
 The honor is awarded to a city in Washington State that has demonstrated the promotion of peace through mutual respect, understanding, and cooperation – one individual, one community at a time.